thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added a few new action hooks
 * New: Added "Settings Updated" notification when saving plugin settings
-* New: Add a parameter to the [downloads] short code for showing the complete content
+* New: Add a parameter to the [downloads] shortcode for showing the complete content
-* New: Added options for linking the download titles in the [downloads] short code
+* New: Added options for linking the download titles in the [downloads] shortcode
-* New: Added a "price" parameter to the [downloads] short code
+* New: Added a "price" parameter to the [downloads] shortcode
 * Fix: Bug with free downloads
 * Fix: Bug with download sale/earning stats going negative when reversing purchases
 * Tweak: Improved the CSS on the variable price option forms